Xomega-Net/Xomega.Docs/docs/framework/services/api/wcf.md

 In order to implement a custom validation of the user name and password, you would need to create a `UserNameValidator` class that extends `UserNameSecurityTokenHandler` and validates the user and password against your database in the `ValidateToken` method.

-You can access your business services registered in the DI container by using the static `DI.DefaultServiceProvider` in Xomega Framework.
-The following example illustrates an implementation of such a user name validator without the actual validation logic.
+You can access your business services registered in the DI container by using the static `DI.DefaultServiceProvider` in Xomega Framework and creating a separate scope for each validation.
+The following example illustrates an implementation of such a user name validator, where the actual validation logic is delegated to a separate `IPasswordLoginService`.

 ```cs
 /* highlight-next-line */